codefellows-seattle-javascript-401d18/31-async-actions/lab-tim/backend/README.md

-# Lab 13 - Single Mongo Resource
+# Lab 31 - Async Thunk
 ## Tim Turner
 =====================================

 ### Description

+This is the backend to an app using React, Redux, MongoDB, and Express.

 This app is a HTTP server.
 You can send POST, PUT, GET, and DELETE requests to the server and get a response.
 The valid only API endpoint is `/api/toy`.